 4.2 Psycho-social determinants

 The relationship between the predictors of social support and our outcomes was mixed (Table 5).
 We observed that on average people without friends had 14% higher odds of basic multimorbidity than people whose friends were very supportive or supportive to some degree.
-Similarly people with no partner had odds of having basic multimorbidity and multiple functional limitations higher than those who reported having supportive partner, with OR 1.15 (95% CI 1.06-1.26) and 1.13 (95% CI 1.02-1.26) respectively.
-The perception of loneliness was positively associated with all three outcomes: for basic MM OR 1.18 (95% CI 1.10-1.26), for complex multimorbidity OR 1.21 (95% CI 1.11-1.32) and for MFLs OR 1.31 (95% CI 1.18-1.46).
+Similarly people with no partner had odds of having basic multimorbidity higher than those who reported having supportive partner, with OR 1.15 (95% CI 1.06-1.26).
+The perception of loneliness was positively associated with all three outcomes: for basic MM OR 1.18 (95% CI 1.10-1.26), for complex multimorbidity OR 1.21 (95% CI 1.11-1.32) and for MFL10+ OR 1.32 (95% CI 1.20-1.46).
 The relationship between the sense of control and the probability of having each of our health outcomes was graded by the degree of the perceived control.
-The odds ratios were higher for MFLs than for the other two outcomes.
+The odds ratios were higher for MFL10+ than for the other two outcomes.
 Participation in community was not associated with multimorbidity and complex multimorbidity (Table 5).
-The odds of having MFLs increased the less people participated, with those not active in community having 26% higher odds (95% CI 1.10-1.45) than those who were very active.
+The odds of having MFL10+ increased the less people participated, with those not active in community having 25% higher odds (95% CI 1.10-1.42) than those who were very active.

 Table 5.
 Basic multimorbidity, complex multimorbidity, functional limitation and psycho-social determinants